shashidar0804/Web_UI_Project-RobotFramework/README.md

     - UI should have a link 'Forgot Password ' to provide user a link to change his/her password based on the registered email or phone number - Test failed as UI is not having this intelligence built in the page

+ 3. Cross Page Test

+    a.
+Link to back to the home page test - Test passed

+ 4. Cross Browser Test

+ 5. UI Look and Feel Test